-402 Equithème Pony Show Jumper of the Year
+402 Pony ShowJumper of the Year

 - 1 Entry qualifications: Ponies in Grade JA to be ridden by Junior Members.
 Not more than three entries to be ridden by the same rider.
-Ponies in Grades JC or JD at closing of entries are not eligible to be entered.
-The number of entries in this competition must not be limited to less than 50 entries, notwithstanding Rule 75.8.

-- 2 Table: A7.

-- 3 Speed: 350m per minute.

-- 4 Please refer to the Pony Course Specification Table. - 5 Qualifies for: Equithème Pony Show Jumper of the Year Final at the Horse of the Year Show and the National 148cm Championship at the British Showjumping National Championships.

-Qualified riders can only ride two ponies in the Final at Horse of the Year Show and three ponies at British Showjumping National Championships.
-Qualification in accordance with Rule 290.17.

-6 Numbers to qualify:
+The number of entries in this competition must not be limited to less than 50 entries, notwithstanding Rule 75.8. - 2 Table: A7. - 3 Speed: 350m per minute.
+Course Designer: Level 5. - 4 Please refer to the Pony Course Specification Table. - 5 Qualifies for: Pony ShowJumper of the Year Final at the Horse of the Year Show.
+Qualified riders can only ride two ponies in the Final at the Horse of the Year Show.
+Qualification in accordance with Rule 290.17. - 6 Numbers to qualify: